 Visiting the Colosseum inside you can also see on display what we can consider the trash left by spectators, objects, and tools they used during the breaks, chessboards, tables for betting, pawns made with the most different materials, from bones to terracotta, even spindles women used for weaving and makeup tools.

-Often spectators would gamble, even though it was allowed only during the Saturnalia, festival in honor of the god Saturn.
+One of the lesser-known Colosseum facts is that often spectators would gamble, even though gambling in Rome was allowed only during the Saturnalia, festival in honor of the god Saturn.
 The passion for games was so big that it was a common practice among men, women, patricians, and plebeians without distinction.

 10. More Colosseum facts: Spectators cooked, ate and drank during the shows

-Writers of the time report that the most common foods eaten there were fruits, meat, and fish.
+Writers of the time reported that the most common foods eaten there were fruits, meat, and fish.
 All around there were fountains where people could get free water.
-Alcohol was also consumed, but with moderation.
+Alcohol was also consumed but in moderation.
 In fact, at the entrance spectators were given a token equal to a single glass of wine to avoid troublesome drunks.

 11. In the Colosseum, they ran naval battles

-The diversity and the enthusiasm the Romans put into organizing their entertaining moments reveal how important leisure time was to them.
+The diversity and the enthusiasm the Romans put into organizing their entertaining moments reveal how important leisure time was to them, and this leads to one of the fascinating Colosseum facts not many know about.

 It would suffice to say that inside the Colosseum even representations of naval battles (naumachia in Latin) took place.
 Not many, but those few happenings were certainly spectacular, according to the witnesses who left written impressions about it.
 Not sure how they managed to organize these battles, but sources report that the Colosseum was filled with water and proper boats were brought in.
 All this, before underground cells and cages were dug.